 SSTP

 The Secure Socket Tunneling Protocol works well with Microsoft products and employs advanced 256-bit encryption.
-It features heavily in Microsoft's own network security tools but is relatively inflexible.
+It is heavily featured in Microsoft's own network security tools but is relatively inflexible.
 Businesses desiring complete freedom may want to seek other solutions.

 OpenVPN